Skip to main content

 NSS results are also published nationally, and are one of the measures which contribute to the main university league tables.
 They’re also listed on the Discover Uni website, which links through from UCAS - providing prospective students with information on what current Solent students feel about their time here.

-Solent scored higher than the sector in four of the nine measures, achieving highest satisfaction scores (%) in the areas of ‘teaching on my course’ and ‘learning opportunities’.
-Solent’s score for ‘learning community’ was the 34th highest in the sector, and the score for ‘academic support’ was the 36th highest in the sector.
+Solent scored higher than the sector in seven of the nine measures, achieving highest positivity measure (%) scores in the areas of 'learning resources' (87.3%), 'teaching on my course' (86.2%) and 'freedom of expression' (88.3%).
+Solent’s score for ‘assessment and feedback’ was ranked in the top 25 and achieved a score of 5 percentage points above the sector.

 Graduate Outcomes